mbenetti/CRISP-DM-Rossmann/README.md

 </p>

 ***
 ## Option 4: Open a PDF version of the notebook.

 CRISP-DMRossmann.pdf
 Only a PDF viewer is need it. :)

+## Option 5: Click in the notebook to open an read-only version of the notebook.